-The basic similarity between a living and a non-living thing is that both of them pertain to that which exists.
+The basic similarity between living and non-living things is that both of them pertain to that which exists.
 A thing is a distinct entity, being, matter, or object.
 A thing may be classified based on whether or not life is exhibited.
-A living thing is one that which possesses or exhibits life as opposed to a non-living thing that lacks life.
+A living thing is one that possesses or exhibits life as opposed to a non-living thing that lacks life.

 The cell is made up of protoplasm surrounded by a plasma membrane.
 Several cytoplasmic structures are suspended in the cytosol.
 One of the most prominent cytoplasmic structures is the nucleus.
 Based on the presence of membrane-bound organelles, such as nucleus, living things may be classified into either prokaryotes or eukaryotes.
 Membrane-bound organelles are lacking in prokaryotes whereas in eukaryotes they are present.

-In ecology, non-living things are one of the constituents of the abiotic components (abiotic factors) of the environment.
+In ecology, non-living things are one of the constituents of the abiotic components (abiotic factors) of the environment, such as soil and atmosphere.
 They affect the living things in terms of their growth, reproduction, and maintenance.
 The living things, in turn, are called the biotic components or biotic factors.

 © Biology Online.
 Content provided and moderated by Biology Online Editors